-There are lots of good geology books, but I recommend these ones – all up-to-date, well-illustrated and readable, without too much jargon!
+There are plenty of good books about the geology of Scotland, but I particularly recommend these: all up-to-date, well-illustrated and readable, without too much jargon!
 For field guides with detailed descriptions of different areas of Scotland, check the publications of the Edinburgh Geological Society and Geological Society of Glasgow.

 Geology and Landscapes of Scotland, Con Gillen, 2013.
 The best comprehensive account of the geology of Scotland.
-Con has done a fantastic job in summarising a huge amount of knowledge into a concise volume covering the geology, mineral resources and landscape of Scotland.
-It has a lot of detail, but technical terms and rock names are simplified and explained, with an excellent glossary.
+Con has done a good job in summarising a huge amount of knowledge into a concise volume covering the geology, mineral resources and landscape of Scotland.
+This book contains a lot of detail and is dry in places, but technical terms and rock names are simplified and explained, with an excellent glossary.
 Dunedin, ISBN 9781780460093.

 Landscape fashioned by geology series, Scottish Natural Heritage/British Geological Survey.
 A series of short, well-illustrated books introducing the geology of several areas of Scotland. e.g. Scotland – the creation of its Natural Landscape, Scottish Natural Heritage, ISBN 1-85397-004-2.
 The entire series is now out of print, but available as free pdf downloads from the scottishgeology.com website.